Photo Creations Studios, Inc.

 MINI DV VIDEO

 S-VHS is an expansion of VHS in which more picture detail (resolution) is recorded through increased bandwidth.
-As a result, S-VHS outputs up to 400 lines of resolution, whereas standard VHS yields 240 to 250 lines of resolution.
+As a result, S-VHS outputs up to 400 lines of resolution, whereas standard VHS yields 240-250 lines of resolution.

 MINI DV VIDEO